back to work

 Revv

-Drive tracking and efficiency app, live on the App Store.
+Drive tracker live on the App Store.

 Most trip-tracking software feels built for someone else: insurers, fleet managers, or car companies.
 Drivers who want useful trip data often get surveillance incentives, speed-bragging surfaces, or bloated enterprise tooling.